Follow us on Facebook for up to date news of extra open days and special offers

 Add a little bleach or clear vinegar to the vase water.

-Change the water at least every other day, snipping a little more off the stems.
+Change the water every other day, snipping a little more off the stems.

 Your flowers should then last at least a week depending on the varieties.